 Collaborative project management

-For academics and students, there are no charges for consultations and training.
+For academics and students, there are no charges for consultations and training for all University of Melbourne and affiliated researchers.
 Usually we can get people set up and working in the right direction just by consulting amongst our team.
 Whilst we have deep expertise in human, cancer and microbial genomics, we can also locate expertise for plant, animal and environmental biologists from our extensive local and international networks.
 For longer collaborations, groups often subscribe on a shared-cost basis, giving them much better access to expertise than hiring in-house, and with the flexibility to access a range of experts as needed.